THE JUNE LETTER

 SEND PAYMENT Full payment is due now, and thanks very much if you’ve taken care of it.
-Some folks have written to ask for special arrangements, and that's fine.
+Some folks have written to ask for special payment arrangements, and that's fine.
 But if you’ve overlooked our deadline, please get it handled.
 Login from our hompage at pkbelly.com to check your balance due.
 You can pay by credit card, or avoid the convenience fee to the credit-card people by sending your check to our mailing address: PBV LLC, 412 Forest Glen Drive, Council Bluffs, Iowa 51503.
-After July 6th, don’t mail a check.
-Bring cash to check-in in Onawa instead.
+After July 4th, don’t mail a check.

 Massage For some people, massage is a very important part of RAGBRAI.
 It can be a game-changer after a long day on the bike.
 It’s a great way to get ready for sleep.
 And during a week of relative hardship, it’s a delicious way to fill an hour in camp.
 You pay your therapist directly, $40 for 30 minutes, or $80 for an hour.
 We have ten therapists on our team, and if you’d like to book appointments early, please write to Julie at firstname.lastname@example.org.
 She is managing the appointment book for our ten therapists.
 Do take these appointments seriously.
 Remember them, and keep your appointments with our therapists.
 If you’re sure you can do that, book away!

 Email Updates From here on in, it's getting more important that you receive and read some of these updates.
 Delete what does not apply to you.
-We have sent out only nine so far, but the frequency is going to increase.
+We have sent out only ten RAGBRAI-related updates so far, plus two Sendmybike updates… but the frequency is going to increase.